Updated on 2025-03-28 GMT+08:00

 Region of the tenant.
 Select the region from the drop-down list in the upper left corner of the page.

-You are advised to select the same region as that of the servers.
+You are advised to select the region where the servers reside.

 AZ